Baraa42/Tutorials/09.Lesson_HighLevelProperties/SymbolicPoolDemonstration/pool_properties_solution.md

 # Properties For Pool

-First, let us define the states of the Meeting system:

 1. ***Valid state*** - `totalSupply` >= `balanceOf(user)` for all users.
 2. ***Valid state*** - `totalSupply` >= `sumUsersBalances`.